Little Navmap Logo

 Note that the multiexport dialog window is also used to define default file names for the export options Export Flight Plan as MSFS 2020 PLN, Export Flight Plan as P3D or FSX PLN, Export Flight Plan as FMS for X-Plane 11 and 12 and Export Flight Plan as FlightGear FGFP.

 Allows addition of one or more Google Earth KML or KMZ files to the map display.
 All added KML or KMZ files will be reloaded on start up.
-Reload and centering can be switched off in the Options dialog on Startup and Update and User Interface.
+Reload and centering can be switched off in the options dialog on pages Startup and Updates and Files.

 Due to the variety of KML files it is not guaranteed that all files will show up properly on the map.